aryan02420/CS_F363-Compiler-Construction/README.md

 So what are you waiting for, quickly get started on your tetris game development journey and we hope you have an immersive and fun experience using BlockBuster!!

 # Directory Structure

+The final package ready to be deployed is the [**tetrislang**](tetrislang) directory and contains all the required implementations of the compiler and also the engine files.
 ```
 tetrislang/
 ├── docs